 In n8n, create a new workflow and add a Microsoft Outlook node.
 Click 'Create New Credentials' → select 'Microsoft Outlook OAuth2 API'.
 Paste your Application (client) ID from step 1 and Client Secret from step 3.
 Set Tenant ID to 'common' (works for all Microsoft 365 accounts) or your specific tenant ID if restricting access.
 Click 'Connect my account' to open Microsoft's OAuth consent screen.
 Sign in with your Outlook account and grant permissions.
 After authorization, n8n receives an access token.

 Use your primary work email for OAuth connection—this becomes the 'sender' for automated emails.
-If multiple agents need automation, each should connect their own Outlook account in separate n8n credential sets.
+If multiple analysts need automation, each should connect their own Outlook account in separate n8n credential sets.

 Verify setup by creating a test workflow with two parts: (1) Manual Trigger → Outlook node (action: Send Email) → send yourself a test email with subject 'n8n Outlook Test'.
 Execute and confirm receipt.
 (2) Add Outlook trigger node (trigger: New Email) → filter for subject 'n8n Test Reply' → Set node to display data.
 Reply to your test email with subject 'n8n Test Reply' and execute workflow to verify trigger captures it.